Robert: Could you have been happy teaching history all week, and playing in a bar band on the weekends?.

 Lou: I did at first.
 I was calling him regarding good news though, so I was hoping that any past problems would be brushed aside due to us having something to celebrate.
 The call went fantastic.
 It was like talking to him 20 years ago..

-Robert: Since that point, you’ve made a few guest onstage appearances with Foreigner to mark their 40th Anniversary, and in January, you and Mick walked onstage together at Madison Square Garden and played ‘Urgent’ and ‘Cold as Ice’ at a sold out Billy Joel show.
+Robert: Since that point, you’ve made a few guest onstage appearances with Foreigner to mark their 40th Anniversary, and you and Mick walked onstage together at Madison Square Garden and played ‘Urgent’ and ‘Cold as Ice’ at a sold out Billy Joel show.

 Lou: It was a great experience, especially being that it was at the Garden, a place that not only holds so many memories for Mick and I, but personal memories for me as well, including singing the National Anthem there for many a Ranger game.
 So it was special that it was there, and in front of Billy’s great fans, who just went crazy for us.
 It was an incredible night, and Mick and I still talk about it. .